catbeckett/README-Generator/Project/README.md

 ## Description

 The README Generator is a command-line application built with Node.js that dynamically generates a professional README.md file based on user input.
 It simplifies the process of creating a high-quality README by automating the generation of sections such as Description, Installation, Usage, Contribution, Tests, and Questions.
 With the README Generator, developers can quickly create informative and well-structured README files, saving time and ensuring consistency across projects.
+Please see a recording of the application in use here: https://app.screencastify.com/v3/watch/j8lZg6cWCFhx5nF5L53z

 ## Table of Contents